Slaedr/FVENS/Readme.md

 To run the tests, run `make test` or `ctest` in the `build` directory.

-To build the Doxygen documentation, please type the following command in the doc/ directory:
+To build the Doxygen documentation, type the following command in the doc/ directory:

 		doxygen fvens_doxygen.cfg

-Of course, this requires you to have [Doxygen](http://www.stack.nl/~dimitri/doxygen/index.html) installed.
-This will generate HTML documentation, which can be accessed through doc/html/index.htm.
+This requires you to have [Doxygen](http://www.stack.nl/~dimitri/doxygen/index.html) installed.
+It will generate HTML documentation, which can be accessed through doc/html/index.htm.

 Browsing the code
 -----------------
-A tags file is built when the code is built (if ctags is available), which makes navigation in Vim convenient.
+A tags file is built when the code is built (if ctags is available), which makes navigation convenient.
 Using tags in Vim or [Spacemacs](http://spacemacs.org/) is [easy](http://vim.wikia.com/wiki/Browsing_programs_with_tags).

 Running
 -------